carlosefr/quicklook/README.md

-> This project is no longer being maintained.
+> This project is no longer being actively maintained.

 Quick Look
 ==========